Overview

 - notification data, such as recipient address, channel, message content, delivery status, attempts, provider message identifiers and error metadata;

-- usage, security and technical data, such as IP address, device and browser data, log data, timestamps, pages visited, actions taken, authentication events and error reports;
+- usage, analytics, security and technical data, such as IP address, device and browser data, log data, timestamps, pages visited, actions taken, product events, funnel or milestone events, session or distinct identifiers, browser-side errors, authentication events and error reports;

 - AI-related data, such as prompts, inputs, generated outputs, model configuration, provider metadata, usage data, errors and operational logs;